Source Credibility Report Card

 Highest Rated

-Associated Press, Axios, BBC News, New York Times, NPR, Politico, Reason, Reuters, The Guardian, Washington Post
+Associated Press, Axios, BBC News, Bloomberg, Christian Science Monitor, LA Times, New York Times, NPR, PBS NewsHour, Politico, ProPublica, Reason, Reuters, Stars and Stripes, The Atlantic, The Dispatch, The Guardian, Wall Street Journal, Washington Post

 Lowest Rated

-Breitbart, Daily Caller, PJ Media, RedState, The Gateway Pundit, Townhall, Twitchy
+Breitbart, Daily Caller, PJ Media, RedState, The Epoch Times, The Gateway Pundit, The Western Journal, Townhall, Twitchy

 Best Average